 Other material adjustments to the new adult group projected benefit costs.

-The rate certification and supporting documentation must describe any changes to the benefit plan offered to the new adult group.

-The rate certification and supporting documentation must describe any other material changes or adjustments to projected benefit costs.
+The rate certification and supporting documentation must describe The rate certification and supporting documentation must describe any other material changes or adjustments to projected benefit costs.

 Projected Non-Benefit Costs